World leaders rush in to shore up panic-hit global financial system

 Australia made a historic foray into quantitative easing after an out-of-schedule meeting on Thursday and cut interest rates for the second time in a month.

+"Really nothing is off the table," Australia central bank Governor Philip Lowe said.
+"We are in extraordinary times and we're prepared to do whatever is necessary."

-South Korea warned of a global credit crunch and said it was setting up crisis funds to stabilise its financial markets.
+South Korea warned of a global credit crunch and said it was setting up crisis funds to stabilise markets.

 Central banks in emerging countries from Brazil to India have stepped in this week to buy government bonds to prevent a jump in borrowing costs that would put more pressure on their economies.
 L4N2BC0QK